 My choice of film music may seem strange and a tad reclusive.
 Some people rely on friends and family, others may choose a different genre of music or have completely different ways to deal with their pain.
 Whatever the choice, we all turn to those elements in life that make us feel one with ourselves and the life around us.
 We choose those people or things that make us feel whole and alive.

 William Congreve wrote, “Music has charms to soothe a savage breast.”
 But I think legendary cellist Yo-Yo Ma comes closer to the mark when he said, “Healing?
 I think that is what music is all about.
 Don’t you?”

-I’ve already written about how film music brought Patty and I together one last time.
+I’ve already written about how film music brought Patty and me together one last time.
 So it is only fitting that this art form that I hold so dear works its magic once again to help me heal.
-While music will never replace the loss of a loved one, its power to heal is incalculable and for that I am truly thankful.
+While music will never replace the loss of a loved one, its power to heal is incalculable and for that, I am truly thankful.